 6. Relieve stress.
 Relaxation is key.
 Stress triggers the inflammatory response, which is associated with chronic diseases including Alzheimer’s and cardiovascular disease.
 Slowing down each day reverses that inflammatory state.
 So relax – it literally has life saving effects.

 7. Engage in a faith-based community.
 Faith, or spirituality, is key factor of support, an important resource in late life, and maintains continuity over the course of life for centenarians.
 Additionally, spirituality is an important part of the everyday lives of centenarians, and provides a framework for making sense of having lived a very long life.
 This increases your life expectancy by as much as 14 years, when practiced 4+ times per month.

 8. Put loved ones first.
 Make your family or loved ones a priority.
 Create a place for family pictures and souvenirs that shows how you’re all connected.
 Lose the laptops that promote isolation, and spend time together!

 9. Connect.
 Surround yourself with the right people.
 The adage is “you become like the people you spend most of your time with.
 Choose wisely.”
-So chose people that are active, drink a little but not too much, are trusting and trustworthy.
+So choose people who are active, drink a little but not too much, are trusting and trustworthy.
 The people surrounding you influence your health more than almost any other factor.